Harvard Square: Other features

-Until 1984, the Harvard Square stop was the northern terminus of the Red Line, and it still functions as a major transfer station between subway, bus, and trackless trolley.
-Most of the bus lines serving the area from the north and west run through a tunnel adjacent to the subway tunnel.
-Originally built for streetcars (which last ran in 1958) and still used by trackless trolleys as well as ordinary buses, the tunnel lessens bus traffic in central Harvard Square, and lets buses cross the Square without encountering automobile traffic.
-The tunnel also allows covered access between the subway and the buses.
+Until 1984, the Harvard Square station served as the northern terminus of the Red Line.
+It remains a major transfer point between the subway, bus routes, and trackless trolley lines.
+Many bus routes serving areas north and west of Cambridge pass through a tunnel adjacent to the subway tunnel.

+The tunnel was originally constructed for streetcars, which last operated there in 1958, and is now used by trackless trolleys and buses.
+It helps reduce surface traffic in Harvard Square and allows buses to cross the area without encountering automobile traffic.
+The tunnel also provides covered access between subway and bus services.

-At the center of the Square is the old Harvard Square Subway Kiosk, which was home to the Out of Town News newsstand until its closure in 2020.
-A public motion art installation, Lumen Eclipse, shows monthly exhibitions of local, national, and international artists.
+At the center of the square is the historic Harvard Square Subway Kiosk, which housed the Out of Town News newsstand until its closure in 2020.
+The kiosk now hosts a public motion-art installation, Lumen Eclipse, which features rotating exhibitions by local, national, and international artists.

-A number of public squares dot the surrounding streets, notably Brattle Square and Winthrop Square, hosting a wide variety of street performers throughout the year.
-Brattle Street itself is home to the Brattle Theater (a nonprofit arthouse theater) and the American Repertory Theater.
-The John F. Kennedy Memorial Park, one block further down JFK Street, is on the bank of the Charles River.
-Cambridge Common is two blocks north.
+Several smaller public squares are located along nearby streets, including Brattle Square and Winthrop Square, and frequently host street performers throughout the year.
+Brattle Street is also home to the Brattle Theatre and the American Repertory Theater.
+John F. Kennedy Memorial Park lies one block down John F. Kennedy Street along the Charles River, while Cambridge Common is located two blocks to the north.